 Soccer fans will be familiar with the well-known rules of soccer, like handball.
 But what about the soccer rules no one knows?

-As well as the more familiar rules, there are rules that fly under the radar.
+As well to the more familiar rules, some rules fly under the radar.
 Let’s take a look at 10 soccer rules no one knows.

 Soccer Rules No One Knows